 Built more than a hundred years ago during the Qing dynasty, Bitieshi follows the classic layout of a siheyuan or Chinese quadrangle used for a host of residences from modest family homes to imperial palaces.
 Bitieshi comprises a courtyard surrounded by four buildings, now sensitively restored by artisans.
 Its traditional brickwork, wood carvings, timber ceilings and floors, step stones, overhanging roofs and flying eaves have been preserved and enhanced.

 Dappled light filters into Bitieshi through the lattice of the restored traditional window screens.
 Inside, free-standing bespoke furniture helps preserve the original structure.
 Hand-woven furniture and lighting honour local weaving traditions.
-A uniquely tranquil experience, Bitieshi is also home to some of Chengdu’s most interesting event spaces and A Thousand Plateaus, a contemporary art gallery.
+A uniquely tranquil experience, Bitieshi is also home to some of Chengdu’s most interesting event spaces.